-The following University of California, Davis, faculty can address various effects of metals tariffs and other trade policies, including pandemic related supply-chain issues, affecting the U.S. economy, agriculture and consumers.
+The following University of California, Davis, faculty can address various effects of tariffs and other trade policies, including supply-chain issues, affecting the U.S. economy, agriculture and consumers.
 Sources on other economic issues, such as gasoline prices, are linked at the bottom of this release.

 The economy and foreign trade

-professor of economics in the College of Letters and Science, has discussed how the post-pandemic supply chain issues will affect holiday purchasing, car purchases and other consumer economic realities.
+professor of economics and chair of that department in the College of Letters and Science, was interviewed frequently about post-pandemic supply chain issues.
 She is a faculty research associate in the National Bureau of Economic Research International Trade and Investment Group, and she is non-resident senior fellow of the Peterson Institute.

 is a professor of economics in the College of Letters and Science.
 She has expertise in international economics, public economics, foreign direct investment and offshoring particularly in regard to China.
 Swenson conducts research focusing on international trade, multinational firms, outsourcing and international taxation.
 Contact: deswenson@ucdavis.edu